North, South Korea reach agreement to ease tensions

-SEOUL (Reuters) - North and South Korea agreed early on Tuesday to end a military standoff that sparked an exchange of artillery fire and had ratcheted up tension on one of the world’s most heavily-fortified borders.
+SEOUL (Reuters) - North and South Korea reached agreement early on Tuesday to end a standoff involving an exchange of artillery fire that had pushed the divided peninsula into a state of heightened military tension.

-Under an accord reached in the early hours, following more than two days of talks, North Korea expressed regret over the recent wounding of South Korean soldiers in landmine blasts and Seoul agreed to halt anti-Pyongyang propaganda broadcasts.
+Under the accord reached after midnight on Tuesday morning after more than two days of talks, North Korea expressed regret over the recent wounding of South Korean soldiers in a landmine incident and Seoul agreed to halt anti-Pyongyang propaganda broadcasts, both sides said.

 North Korea also agreed to end the “semi” state of war it had declared.
 The two sides will hold follow-up talks to discuss a range of issues on improving ties, the joint statement said.

-Both sides began rolling back heightened military postures at noon (0300 GMT), Seoul’s defence ministry said.

-“It is very meaningful that from this meeting North Korea apologised for the landmine provocation and promised to work to prevent the recurrence of such events and ease tensions,” said Kim Kwan-jin, national security adviser to South Korean President Park Geun-hye, who headed Seoul’s delegation.
+“It is very meaningful that from this meeting North Korea apologized for the landmine provocation and promised to work to prevent the recurrence of such events and ease tensions,” Kim Kwan-jin, national security adviser to South Korean President Park Geun-hye, told a televised news briefing.

-Pyongyang had denied laying the landmines, and in the statement did not explicitly take responsibility for them.
-However, any expression of regret by the North, better known for its bellicose rhetoric, is rare.
+Pyongyang has previously denied laying the landmines, and in the statement did not explicitly take responsibility for them.

 “They both made compromises.
 South Korea did not get an apology, they got a statement of regret about the injury, which they can spin as an apology,” said John Delury of Yonsei University in Seoul.